tylerchilds/plan98/client/public/cdn/sillyz.computer/index.md

 * Communities build loyalty
 * Loyalty drives Life-Time Value

-That's win, win (7 wins total)

-In traditional business, value is adding 40% commission on top of any good or service.

 By owning the hardware, the languages, the libraries, the products, the communities, the loyalty, the life-time value-- you become a flywheel.

 Meta is the youngest company to join these ranks and their status is precisely a result in that they do not depend on the other four-- by getting into hardware, they maintained full-grip on their flywheel.

-I chose to build a flywheel without the other five.

 # Pretext

 Below you will find software component parts.
-To know how to use them or compose them, you'll want to deal with me directly.
+Contact me for questions.

 [email@tychi.me](mailto:email@tychi.me)

-Some are languages, some are libraries, some are products, some connect to communities.

-In general, the applications and components higher up depend on assumptions and implementations further down.
+In general, the applications and components recently depend on assumptions and implementations further back in time.

 2025
 ===